kingluddite/web-dev-notes/frontend/js/es6/wesbos/redux/07-redux-actions.md

 // remove comment
 ```

-We also will have changing of the `route` but that will happen via Redux.
-That is why we use the React Router Redux, even when you change a page, that is something that happened in your app and we are storing them in our store
+We also will have changing of the `route` but that will happen via **Redux**.
+That is why we use the `React Router Redux combination`, even when you change a page, that is something that happened in your app and we are storing them in our `store`

 ## increment()
 ```